 An eating disorder nutritionist can help you restore a healthy relationship with food.
 They specialise in this area so are best equipped with how to approach recovery and support you during/after.

-As a nutrition professional, I’m biased.
-But I really believe a nutrition professional who is well-qualified, trained, and who has some training in therapy modalities (e.g. CBT or ACT) is a wonder.
+As nutrition professionals, we’re biased.
+We really believe a nutrition professional who is well-qualified, trained, and who has some training in therapy modalities (e.g. CBT or ACT) is a wonder.
 They can provide the education, the practical tools, and to some extent support the mental health side of eating disorders.
 For some, this might also include therapy too.

 For those with loved ones with eating disorders: